wwPDB/backbone-extension/Backbone.md

 - pdbx_c_terminal_atom_flag

-Is the atom the C-terminal atom in the peptide residue?
+Is the atom an C-terminal atom in the peptide residue?

 | Accepted values |
 |-----------------|